sergioscattone/Agile-Harvard/README.md

 | Ziyuan | Research on Python Flask, ready for writing test cases for our product | Has written several test cases, then pass them successfully |
 | Xingjian | I learned about flask and tried to built some simple projects on my own | Try to be familiar with the code further and try to write test cases |
 | Marco | looked up how to use python flask to create a backend and simple html website | I am planning on adding basic unit tests today and a second page with a list of exercises | sprint is during holiday, so might have to only focus on critical tasks |

+## Ideas about how to deal with impediments
+We have decided to focus on core aspects of the application given there is a holiday during the sprint.
+Also we are using pre and post class time to have meetings and do mob programming.

 ## Evidence of Pair Programming
 ![pair programming](https://github.com/sergioscattone/Agile-Harvard/assets/28077819/5abd4e72-21c3-4849-bfd2-87507202e17d)